Kici33/Recipe-Scrambler/README.md

 # Recipe Scrambler
 Minecraft plugin for 1.12 and above which making that every recipe has a new output.
-Idea for plugin is from Graf series "Strumykowo".
-Sorry for messy code.

 ### Install
 Click Releases and download .jar file > put into your plugins folder.